mourjo/ring/README.md

 1. Support for a timeout handler that can be passed to the Jetty adapter
 2. Tracking request ingestion time in the request map from Jetty
+3. Expose the Jetty request queue to the creator of the Server

 The [SPEC][1] file at the root of this distribution provides a complete description of the Ring interface.